-Excursion to St. Fé-Thistle Beds-Habits of the Bizcacha-Little Owl-Saline Streams-Level Plains-Mastodon-St. Fé-Change in Landscape-Geology-Tooth of extinct Horse-Relation of the Fossil and recent Quadrupeds of North and South America-Effects of a great Drought-Parana-Habits of the Jaguar-Scissor-beak-Kingfisher, Parrot, and Scissor-tail-Revolution-Buenos Ayres-State of Government.
+Thistle Beds - Habits of the Bizcacha Excursion to St. Fe Saline St. Little Owl Streams Level Plain Mastodon Fe Change in Landscape Geology Tooth of extinct Relation the Fossil and Quadrupeds Horse of recent of North and South America Effects of a great Drought Parana Habits of the Jaguar Scissor-beak Kingfisher, Parrot, Scissor-tail Revolution Ayres and Buenos State of Government.